kuleuven/iRODS-User-Training/05_iCommands_Handson_User-Training.md

 Metadata attribute-value-units triples (AVUs) consist of an Attribute-Name, Attribute-Value, and an optional Attribute-Units.
 They can be added via the 'add' command (and in other ways), and then queried to find matching objects.

-For each command, -d, -C, -R, or -u is used to specify which type of object to work with: dataobjs (iRODS files), collections, resources, or users.
+For each command, -d, -C, -R, or -u is used to specify which type of object to work with: data objects (iRODS files), collections, resources, or users.

 These triples are added to a database and are searchable so that we will explore how to create these AVUs triples for which we can search later.